Buckinghamshire-Digital-Service/buckinghamshire-council/docs/upgrading.md

 It is important to replace the usage of the git tags in the pyproject.toml file with the official release version from PyPI as soon as they become available.

+## Upgrade tooling

+[django-upgrade](https://github.com/adamchainz/django-upgrade) and [pyupgrade](https://github.com/asottile/pyupgrade) are available to help with upgrading Django and Python code respectively.

+Please check that the versions in use are up to date and consider running these tools to help with the upgrade process.
+Check the pyproject.toml and the pre-commit configuration for the versions in use.

 ## Critical paths

 The following areas of functionality are critical paths for the site which don't have full automated tests and should be checked manually.